 Should You Have Workers’ Compensation Insurance with No Employees?

 The answer to this question is dependent on a person’s situation and what they do for a living.
-Having workers' compensation may be advantageous if you’re an independent contractor in a high-risk industry like construction.
+Having workers' compensation may be advantageous if you’re self-employed in a high-risk industry like construction.

 Workers’ compensation provides crucial payments during times a person can’t work because of an injury.
 According to Forbes, 78 percent of all Americans live paycheck to paycheck.
 Workers’ compensation is an important financial safety net for anyone who works, especially when they are completely reliant on themselves to generate an income.

 If your job involves manual labor and heavy machinery or tools, you are at a higher risk of injury—even if you take care to do your job safely and properly.
 Another’s actions or a piece of faulty equipment could cause you significant harm, leaving you unable to work and earn a living for yourself and your family.
 If you have a workers’ compensation policy, you could still receive lost-wage assistance and other benefits as a self-employed worker—without having to prove that someone else was to blame.

 Do Independent Contractors Need Workers’ Compensation Before Being Hired?

 Some companies may be reluctant to hire you if you don’t have insurance, as it may become quite expensive for them if you get injured on the job without it.
 While it isn’t illegal for a company in Pennsylvania to hire contractors without coverage, they often require workers’ compensation to protect themselves from liability.
 This also protects a company from having a contractor sustain an injury while working and then attempt to use their workers’ compensation policy to collect benefits.

 According to the Pennsylvania Office of Unemployment, workers are considered employees unless proven otherwise.

 To be considered an independent contractor, a worker must meet these qualifications:

 - They are free from control or direction over the services they perform.